Do you know that you can develop your cryptocurrencies like Bitcoin, Ethereum and Litecoin and win a fair market share of the crypto market?

 A coin is created on its blockchain and acts in much the same way as traditional money.

-It can be used to store value and as a means of exchange between two parties doing business with each other.
+It can be used to store value and exchange between two parties doing business.
 An example of a coin with its blockchains are

 3. Sol -Solana Blockchain.